hashgraph/hedera-improvement-proposal/HIP/hip-10.md

 }
 ```

+The "version" field is a [semvar](https://semver.org/) version of the metadata JSON format.
+If omitted then the version MUST be interpreted as "0.0.1".

 If the "decimals" field is supplied in the token metadata, then it MUST match that specified for the token on HTS.

 ### Localization